 Praise for the previous edition:

 Microcosmos is a remarkable photo-journey into everyday life through spectacular microscopic images.
 This new edition lifts the book to breathtaking realms.
-The extraordinary images, produced with the latest microphotography technologies, are displayed on more reader-friendly larger page layouts.
-Most of the 205 full-color photographs were taken using scanning electron microscopy (SEM), which allows us to see our world as never before.
+The extraordinary images, produced with the latest microphotography technologies, are displayed on reader-friendly large page layouts.
+Most of the 203 full-color photographs were taken using scanning electron microscopy (SEM), which allows us to see our world as never before.

 Each page features a single image, a remarkable close-up that reveals form, shape and color in incredible detail.
 The book is divided into six chapters that cover: